 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are typically more costly than phone calls made at home.
+Jail phone calls are typically more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but you should keep in mind lots of people want to use the phone – so you have to share.
 If you are under any sort of disciplinary procedure, an inmate’s ability to use the phone might get cut back or eliminated completely, as part of the punishment.

 The Mcmullen County Jail phone number is: 361-274-3311